FOLLOW US

 Advertisement

-Built in 1828, the Westminster Arcade has long been integral to the city’s commerce and trade sector.
+Erected in 1828, the Westminster Arcade has long been integral to the city's commerce and trade sector.
 Though closed for many years, the arcade has recently been refurbished.
 While it contains some residential micro-lofts, it also features commercial businesses, including retail stores, a coffee shop, a whiskey bar, and restaurants.
 Visitors enjoy shopping in the Greek Revival architectural ambiance of the indoor mall.

 Advertisement